GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_multiple_importance_sampling/jatwc_to_inundation_zones_edited/README.md

 the 1/54 arcminute grid size, to give site specific consideration of risk tradeoffs for sites such as hospitals and nursing homes, etc).

-Here we edited the land-warning zones to remove sites where the 1/2500 84% max-stage does not exceed 1 cm above the 1.1m background sea level  (i.e. max-stage less than 1.11 m).
+Here we edited the land-warning and marine warning zones to remove sites where the 1/2500 84% max-stage does not exceed 1 cm above the 1.1m background sea level  (i.e.  max-stage less than 1.11 m).
 This was done with the included R script.

 The approach used here is not aiming to replace manual editing of the evacuation zones.
 Rather, the aim is to provide a quick-and-dirty adjustement